FabianKP/laplacian_of_gaussians/README.md

    1. Make a blob-class.
 DONE
    2. Make a scale-space representation function.
 DONE
    3. Make a normalized Laplacian function.
 DONE.
-   4. Make LoG.
+   4. Implement LoG.
+      1. Implement a method for finding strict local maxima/minima in 3d.
+      2. Implement and test LoG.
+6. Implement a Python interface using pybind11.
+7. Compare with existing Python implementation.
-6. Optimize code (minimize copying).
+8. Optimize code (minimize copying).
-7. Implement affine blob detection.
+9. Implement affine-invariant blob detection.

-8. Implement all the other methods in Lindeberg's 2013 paper.
-10. Implement a Python interface using pybind11.
+Optional improvements:
+---
+- Handcode kernel for Laplacian (current implementation is based on Sobel operator).

 Possible future features:
 -------------------------

-- An implementation of the determinant-of-Hessians method.
-- Affine-invariant blob detection.
+- Implement the other methods in Lindeberg's 2013 paper.